 It’s no secret that Australia is big.
 But when I heard that El Questro station is bigger than several European countries, I was pretty amazed.
 Plus, it was also the backdrop for much of the movie “Australia”.

 Before El Questro was bought and turned into a private national park/accommodation resort, its many waterholes, and rivers, as well as the plains, were inhabited by Aboriginal Australian people.
-In fact, negotiations are ongoing for an agreement between traditional owners and the owners of El Questro, to share use of the land.
+In fact, negotiations are ongoing for an agreement between traditional owners and the owners of El Questro, to share the use of the land.

 In the meantime, it’s still a beautiful place to explore.
 Really get a feel for just how huge the Kimberley landscape actually is.
 El Questro is a bit like an outdoor playground, with a network of hiking trails.
 Fishing for barramundi, the Kimberley’s tastiest and most famous fish, is also a favorite past time!

 Along the trails, you can find many examples of Aboriginal rock art which is thought to date back tens of thousands of years.

 Perhaps the highlight of El Questro, though, is the beautiful Emma Gorge.
 It’s a huge waterfall.
 And a pool where you can escape the hot temperatures and swim around.
 While the water is refreshingly chilly, there is one part that is very near a hot spring.
 If you prefer to swim in the warm!
 I’m not much of a swimmer.
 But I still really loved just paddling by the edges and enjoying the beautiful view.